Mr-Forder/Simple-Microservices-with-Moleculer/readme.md

 Yeah, all these services are just mocks - It's just a playground to much about with Microservice architecture.
 For example, our user service would normally be interacting with a database, here I've just hard coded some dummy users 😂

 I've created 3 mock microservices, one for handling users, one for sending emails, and one for auth.
-Play with them
+Play with them.

+As with a large scale microservice, each service works independantly of the other.
+Break one service, and it won't affect any others.

 ## To get started